 The NSW Education Standards Authority (NESA) is reviewing its process for endorsing professional development providers and courses.
 As part of this, NESA is not accrediting any professional development providers, including Be You, as of 30 November 2020.

-Be You will reapply for accreditation with NESA in early 2021, once NESA has outlined the new accreditation application process.
+Be You will reapply for accreditation with NESA mid-2021, once NESA has outlined the new accreditation application process.

 For more information on logging Be You Professional Learning activities with NESA, please see this Be You FAQ: Can I use Be You Professional Learning to support my professional development requirements as a teacher?